Skilled-Coder/multithreaded_linear_regression/README.md

 TODO:

-- start project XXXXX 20 August 2016

-- input data from file XXXXX 22 August 2016
+- input data from file XXXXX

 - linear regression on one thread